hosuzuki/log/daily/1_jan.md

 - work on the printf project for 3 hours
 - watch processing tutorial of "The Code Train."
 (0.5 and 0.6)

+Actual

+- worked on the printf project for 2.5 hours
+- watch processing tutorial of "The Code Train."
+(0.5 and 0.6)